tjmehta/101/README.md

 ## hasKeypaths

 Determines whether the keypaths exist and have the specified values.
+Supports partial functionality (great with array functions, and 101/find).

 ```js
 var hasKeypaths = require('101/has-keypaths');